-- TS24) Submit an environmental evaluation of the project.
-The environmental evaluation must: - Describe the present (pre-project) environmental and land-use conditions for the proposed route, substation location and any alternatives. - Identify and describe the potential effects of construction and operation of the project on the environment.
-In particular, describe any potential adverse effects on soils, terrain, vegetation species and communities, wetlands, wildlife species and wildlife habitat, aquatic species and habitat, groundwater, surface water bodies and hydrology, environmentally sensitive areas, and land use within the local study area following and referencing published Alberta Environment and Parks (AEP) guidelines if applicable.
+- TS27) TS24)-Submit an environmental evaluation of the project.
+The environmental evaluation must: - Describe the present (pre-project) environmental and land-use conditions for the proposed route, substation location and any alternatives.
+Provide all definitions and standards (i.e., Alberta Wetland Identification and Delineation Directive) used to prepare this description.